th4t-gi/FPS-CJ/README.md

 Probably the easiest Neural Network to train, the most straight forward named ANN, probably the easiest Neural Network in general.
 The CANN will decide why a defense problem and communication solution are categorized the way they are and how to do so.

 #### The Yes Challenge/Relevant Solution Neural Network (YC/RSNN)
 No pronouncable name for this ANN.
-The YR as I've pronounced it, will find what makes good challenges and solutions and grades the packet on what it thinks
+The YR as I've dubed it, will find what makes good challenges and solutions and grades the packet on what that

 #### The Elaboration Neural Network (ENN)
 "The N" for short, this Neural Network will decide if A) a challenge is clear on why it's a problem and B) a relevent solution is elaborated on.